Projects In Progress

 Objective: Remove invasive plant species from wetlands, meadow and upland forest area following the Midfield Road paper street community path from Conway Ave north to Sir Oliver Road.
 The Project’s focus areas include:

-1) Shoreline removal of invasive non-native Common Reed (Phragmites australis) from the path area along Conway, Dumont and Elwood Avenue shoreline – replanting with native grasses and shrubs to improve the health of the wetlands, enhance the wildlife habitat and increase plant diversity.
+1) Shoreline removal of invasive non-native Common Reed (Phragmites australis) from the creekfront path area along Conway, Dumont and Elwood Avenue shoreline – replanting with native grasses and shrubs to improve the health of the wetlands, enhance the wildlife habitat and increase plant diversity.

 2) Removal of invasive shrubs and vines from the Elwood Meadow, and replanting with native grasses, wildflowers, shrubs and trees, to stabilize the meadow area and shoreline and further enhance wildlife and plant species diversity.

-Project began in early 2016, and is on a 3 to 5 year timeline.
+This project began in early 2016 with a 3 to 5 year timeline.
 Total planned budget for wetlands restoration is $4,800.

-- Over 2500 plugs of a variety of native grasses and plants have been replanted along the wetlands shoreline and in the meadow area.
+- Over 4,000 plugs of a variety of native grasses and plants have been planted along the wetlands shoreline and in the meadow area.

 - With Norfolk City support, in 2018 an additional 30 native shrubs and 9 native trees were planted in the wetland and meadow areas of the Wetlands Walk.